Howe Sound: History

 The history of Howe Sound begins with the Indigenous people, the Squamish and Shishalh, who have roamed this land and traveled on this body of water for thousands of years, and whose village sites and camp sites are spread throughout the area.
 The land and islands are still used by Squamish and Shishalh for cultural practices.
 Both the Squamish and Shishalh are a part of the Coast Salish linguistic and cultural groupings.

 Spanish explorer José María Narváez observed the sound in 1791 and named it Boca del Carmelo.
 Captain George Vancouver entered the sound in 1792, and named it after Admiral Earl Howe.

 In 1888, copper was discovered in the mountains around Britannia Creek, south of Squamish.
 Large scale mining began at Britannia Beach in 1905, and by 1929, the largest copper mine in the British Empire was located here, beside the shores of Howe Sound.
 The mine closed in 1974, but part of its historical legacy has been the large amounts of toxic effluent it has deposited into Howe Sound.

 In September 2021, Howe Sound was designated a UNESCO Biosphere Reserve in recognition of its recovery from industrial pollution and to promote sustainable development.

+Name

+The Sound and many of its features are named after British naval officers.
+There were multiple Indigenous names in use prior to the colonial period, and the Sound is often referred to by a Squamish name, Átl’ḵa7tsem, meaning "paddling north".

+Restoration

+In the 20th century Howe Sound experienced high industrial growth.
+The Britannia mine, chemical plants, and sulfur mills emitted hazardous chemicals and heavy metals into the waters of Howe Sound and the surrounding land.
+Although the Britannia mine was shut down in 1974, these pollutants persisted in the ecosystem.

+The pollutants, as well as over-fishing and hunting, led to a dramatic decrease in biodiversity.
+Humpback whales, orcas, dolphins, seals, salmon, and other species all suffered severely.
+The salmon population decreased, reducing food availability in the estuaries that surround Howe Sound.

+Howe Sound annually contributes $7.5 billion dollars in ecosystem services.
+Multiple groups rallied to the cause of protecting Howe Sound, including My Sea to Sky, Restore the Shore, and Marine Stewardship Initiative.

+In 2021 the Area was granted the status of a Biosphere Reserve by UNESCO.
+The restoration work in Howe Sound has resulted in the return of sea animals such as Humpback whales, Minke Whales, Orcas, and sea lions.